- Dockerfile 68.9%

 docker build --target coder -t git.van-hemmen.com/actions/sindri:coder-dev .

-# Build coder variant with custom args
+# Build coder variant with a custom Java version

 docker build --target coder \

---build-arg ARG_NODE_MAJOR=20 \
+--build-arg AZUL_JAVA_MAJOR=17 \

--t git.van-hemmen.com/actions/sindri:coder-node20 .
+-t git.van-hemmen.com/actions/sindri:coder-java17 .

 CI/CD Workflows